swiftlang/swift/docs/LibraryEvolution.rst

 Swift structs are a little more flexible than their C counterparts.
 By default, the following changes are permitted:

-- Reordering any existing members, including stored properties.
+- Reordering any existing members, including stored properties (unless the struct is marked ``@frozen``; see below).
 - Adding any new members, including stored properties.
-- Changing existing properties from stored to computed or vice versa.
+- Changing existing properties from stored to computed or vice versa (unless the struct is marked ``@frozen``; see below).
 - As a special case of the above, adding or removing ``lazy`` from a stored property.
 - Changing the body of any methods, initializers, or accessors.
-- Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from an existing property.
+- Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from an existing property (unless the struct is marked ``@frozen``; see below).
   This is effectively the same as modifying the body of a setter.
-- Removing any non-public, non-versioned members, including stored properties.
+- Removing any non-ABI-public members, including stored properties.
+- Adding a conformance to an ABI-public protocol *that was introduced in the same release* (see below).
-- Adding a new protocol conformance (with proper availability annotations).
+- Adding or removing a conformance to a non-ABI-public protocol.
-- Removing conformances to non-public protocols.

 The important most aspect of a Swift struct is its value semantics, not its layout.

 It is not safe to add or remove ``mutating`` or ``nonmutating`` from a member or accessor within a struct.

-These modifiers are not `versioned attributes
-<versioned attribute>` and as such there is no safety guarantee for a client
-deploying against an earlier version of the library.
+If a conformance is added to a type in version 1.1 of a library, it's important that it isn't accessed in version 1.0.
+This means that it is only safe to add new conformances to ABI-public protocols when the protocol is introduced, and not after.
+If the protocol comes from a separate module, there is no safe way to conform to it.

+.. admonition:: TODO

+    Coming up with a way to do this, either with availability annotations for protocol conformances or a way to emit a fallback copy of the conformance for clients on older library versions to use, is highly desired.

 Methods and Initializers